 22.3 International Champions

-Regional, National and State champions may keep their title for a period of 6-months, with further 2-month notification of the planned defense period.
-When the 6-month period expires, a national or state champion must notify the local WBC MuayThai representative of a planned defense.
+All regional champions may keep their title for a period of 6-months, with further 2-month notification of the planned defense period.
+When the 6-month period expires, a regional, national, or state champion must notify the local WBC MuayThai representative of a planned defense.
 If no direct communication takes place, from the champions team to the local WBC MuayThai representative, the WBC MuayThai, or an authorized person acting on behalf of the WBC MuayThai has the right to vacate the title without any prior written or verbal notice, 8-months from the date of a champion winning their title.

 Rules and Regulations for Woman’s Muay Thai Competitions

 Rule 1: Ring Equipment for Competition